Render as Texture

 Clean Work

-Finally, when you no longer need the web view to generate any additional textures, it is a good practice to stop the rendering process.
-This closes the data channel and clears the buffer to free up some memory.
+Finally, when you no longer need the web view to generate any additional textures, dispose the stream.
+This closes the native stream and releases the stream-owned texture.

 Performance